CharlotteJana/momcalc/README.md

 #### Class momentList

-Function `transformMoment` needs as input an S3-object of class `momentList` which contains all known central and raw moments.
-It has four elements: Element `centralMoments` contains all known central moments of the distribution, where as `rawMoments` contains all raw moments of the distribution.
-Both are stored as list.
+The function `transformMoment` needs as input an S3-object of the class `momentList` which contains all known central and raw moments.
+It has four elements: The element `centralMoments` contains all known central moments of the distribution, where as `rawMoments` contains all raw moments of the distribution.
+Both are stored as a list.
 The elements `centralMomentOrders` and `rawMomentOrders` contain the corresponding orders of the moments.
-They are stored as matrix or data.frame, each row represents one order of the moment.
+They are stored as a matrix or data.frame, each row represents one order of the moment.
 The number of columns of these matrices should be equal to the dimension of the distribution.

 The function returns an object of class `momentList` which is expanded